 What are CE and PE in the Stock Market?

 Option traders use the terms CE (Call Option) and PE (Put Option) to describe contracts.
 CE full form in the share market is “Call European”.
-CE allows the bearer to purchase an asset at a pre-specified price within a pre-specified time frame, with the buyer gaining if the asset's value rises.
+The CE allows the bearer to purchase an asset at a pre-specified price within a pre-specified time frame, with the buyer gaining if the asset's value rises.
 Put Option European Style is referred to as PE.
-On the other hand, PE gives the option holder the right but not the obligation to sell securities within a given timeframe for a specific price used by investors or traders expecting the underlying asset's price to decline.
-Let’s understand PE and CE in the stock market.
+On the other hand, PE gives the option holder the right but not the obligation to sell securities within a given timeframe for a specific price.
+They can be used by investors expecting the underlying asset's price to decline.
+Let’s understand what is CE and PE in the stock market.

 What are CE and PE in the Stock Market?

-Call and put options provide investors with the ability to manage risk, purchase or sell assets at a specified price, and maybe even benefit from market swings.
+PE and CE in the share market provide investors with the ability to manage risk, purchase or sell assets at a specified price, and maybe even benefit from market swings.
 Investors may accomplish their financial objectives and make better judgments by knowing the distinctions between call and put options.

-• CE, which stands for Call European in shares, describes Call Options.
+• CE stands for Call European in shares.
+Hence, CE meaning in the share market is Call Options.
 These are financial agreements that provide the option holder with the right but not the responsibility to buy an asset, such as a stock, bond, or commodity, at a predefined price within a given window of time.

-• PE means Put European and describes Put Options, which are agreements that provide the option holder with the right, but not the obligation, to sell the underlying share within a given time at a particular price known as the Striking Price.
+• PE means Put European and describes Put Options.
+They are agreements that provide the option holder with the right, but not the obligation, to sell the underlying share within a given time at a particular price known as the strike price.

 Table of Content